JeSappelleRoot/PDFTool/README.md

 Usage examples :
 - Split and extract the 3th page of a document
-`PDFTool.py -split --splitIn /home/Doe/file.pdf --splitOut /home/Doe/resultFolder/ --num 3`
+`PDFTool.py split --splitIn /home/Doe/file.pdf --splitOut /home/Doe/resultFolder/ --num 3`
 - Split all pages of a document
-`PDFTool.py -split --splitIn /home/Doe/file.pdf --splitOut /home/Doe/resultFolder/ --num all`
+`PDFTool.py split --splitIn /home/Doe/file.pdf --splitOut /home/Doe/resultFolder/ --num all`

 PDFTool will automaticly named the extract page by number of the needed page :
 -Page_2.pdf for the 2nd page